-It’s all about where you should set your prices or fees, and which segment of the market you should serve.
+It’s all about which segment of the market you should serve and how to get your prices or fees right.

 High priced, medium priced or low priced?